CelliesProjects/LGFX-ScreenShot/README.md

 ## Known issues

-- Some displays have no MISO pin connected or exposed, preventing them from reading pixeldata.
-On a call to `saveBMP()` these displays will return `false` and a `Display does not support readPixel()` error message.
+- Not all displays support pixel readback.
+  Screenshot capture requires `readPixel()` support in LovyanGFX.
+  Displays without a connected MISO pin, or controllers that do not support readback cannot be used.
+  Check your display wiring and panel documentation if screenshots fail.